arikroc/most-influential-books/README.md

+# 📚 "Which five books have influenced you the most?"

-# Most Influential Books, sorted by "Most Frequently Recommended"
+**Sorted by "Most Frequently Recommended"**

-## Compiled and summarized book recommendations, from replies to a Tweet by Patrick Collison
+### From replies to a Tweet by Patrick Collison

 Patrick Collison, Stripe CEO, on Twitter: